-How To Build A Blog On WordPress
+How To Build A Website On WordPress

-Before I talk about how to build a blog on WordPress, I want to address the question: “Why blog?”
+Before I talk about how to build a website on WordPress, I want to address the question: “Why blog?”
 To me, blogging, in its simplest form, is basically online journaling where you can document your life while expressing your ideas, opinions, facts, and experiences.
 It’s more enjoyable than sitting down and writing in a journal.
 Who does that consistently anyway?
 I know I don’t, and I actually know few people that do.

 I find it therapeutic to get my thoughts and feelings down in words.
 You can add pictures and images, videos, and graphics to make your post come alive, and be more dynamic and appealing.
 Yes, it takes effort, but can actually be quite addictive when you get a comfort level with it.
 Think of it this way – when you write, you are creating something lasting and meaningful.